-- 1. Generate a case study that highlights salient information about your client. - Present a succinct formulation that not only 'describes' your client's characteristics in the context of the core issues/challenges/strengths but also synthesizes them into a formulation that will highlight potential targets for intervention.
+- 1. Generate a case study that highlights salient information about your client. - 2.
+Present a succinct formulation that not only 'describes' your client's characteristics in the context of the core issues/challenges/strengths but also synthesizes the information about them into a formulation that will highlight potential targets for intervention.
 You are encouraged to use an organizational framework such as the 4 P's model (these will be introduced in class).
-(Time guideline: 10 min) - Review of relevant information/literature/research relevant to adapting CBT to your particular client.
+(Time guideline: 10 min) - 3.
+Review of relevant information/literature/research relevant to adapting CBT to your client.
 Present your intervention plan for this case with a rationale.
 Your intervention plan should include a brief overview of goals, main 'active' ingredients of the intervention and any special considerations with respect to your client characteristics.
-Remember to embed questions/points of discussion to involve our class!
-(Time guideline: 30 min) - 4.
-Application: you will engage the class with a role play exercise, teaching of therapeutic technique or other experiential exercise relevant to this particular case.
+Remember to embed questions/points of discussion to involve our class.
+(Time guideline: 30 min) - Application: you will engage the class with a role-play exercise, teaching of therapeutic technique or other experiential exercise relevant to your case.
 This is a key aspect of the assignment.
-(Time guideline: 10-15 min) - 5.
+(Time guideline: 10 min) - 5.
+As a group, prepare a 1-page list of local community resources that would be relevant to your client, their family, and their community.
+The resources can complement your intervention plan and/or include additional sources of support (e.g., psychological, material, relational, cultural, spiritual, etc.) The list is to be shared with all students on the day of the presentation. - 6.
 Complete a 1-page self-reflection on this exercise to be submitted one week following your rounds.
-(Each member to complete independently).
+Each group member will complete it independently.